 A tire that is out of balance often affects ride quality and can shorten the life of tires, shocks, and other suspension components.
 If the vehicle vibrates when driving on a smooth road, the tires may need to be rebalanced.

 Ad, written estimate, or internet quote for identical tire(s) from a competing tire retailer/installer located within 100 miles of the dealer required during guarantee period for price match.
 Offer valid at participating U.S. dealers.

 The Manufacturer’s Suggested Retail Price excludes destination freight charge, tax, title, license, dealer fees and optional equipment.
 Click here to see all Cadillac vehicles’ destination freight charges.

-Cadillac user experience functionality varies by model.
-Full functionality requires compatible Bluetooth and smartphone.
-Some devices require USB connectivity.
+Functionality varies by model.
+Full functionality requires compatible Bluetooth and smartphone, and USB connectivity for some devices.

 Lower-profile tires wear faster.
 Wheel and tire damage may occur on rough or damaged roads or from surfaces or from curbs, debris or obstacles.
 This damage is not covered by the GM New Vehicle Limited Warranty.
 For more details, go to my.cadillac.com/learnAbout/cadillactires or see your dealer.

-Cadillac user experience functionality varies by model.
-Full functionality requires compatible Bluetooth and smartphone.
-Some devices require USB connectivity.
-Map coverage available in the United States, U.S. Virgin Islands, Puerto Rico and Canada.
+Functionality varies by model.
+Full functionality requires compatible Bluetooth and smartphone, and USB connectivity for some devices.
+Map coverage available in the United States, Puerto Rico and Canada.